-Most people have wondered why some players remain popular despite hitting the peaks of their athletic careers — and the answer to this commonly asked question?
+Most people have wondered why some players remain popular despite hitting the peaks of their athletic careers.
+What is the answer to this commonly asked question?
 Athlete Branding.
-Though this may seem like a relatively new term, it’s definitely not a newly discovered phenomenon.
+Although this may seem like a relatively new term, it’s definitely not a newly discovered phenomenon.

 Sports agents behind well-established teams and players have been doing this for a very long time.
 The only difference now is that with the evolving times, branding for sports players has gone above and beyond stellar athletic performance and selling a product or a business.

 Examining How Each Player and Team Has Their Own Unique Branding

 Though there’s yet to be an official definition for the term athlete branding, experts define it as the public persona of a player who has established their own symbolic meaning or value for their name.
 In contrast to the early years of personal branding that revolved around endorsement contracts alone, marketers have discovered great opportunities off-field to help individual players earn the support they need, both financially and morally.

 With their growing relevance to American culture, their salaries have also increased.
 Furthermore, they have found new benefits brought on by increased exposure.

 The Power of Online Marketing For Athletes and Teams